 It was fascinating to notice how Angelica and her fellow courtesans made so little distinction between the lives they led and those of married women.
 To their cynical eyes, to be a wife is merely a more closely governed form of the same work.
 Angelica expresses her horror that Bel has agreed to marry her long-time protector, ‘You will be kept‘.
 What else then has she been all these years?
 But yet we see that there is a darker servitude to being a wife, who cannot leave.
 A wife doomed to childbearing, a labour that only ceases when your body gives out.
 A wife tied to keeping the house, no longer courted, her beauty faded.
 There is respectability but no way out.

 Yet even while there are hints of true darkness, Mermaid has a real warmth.
 There is genuine tenderness between the new Mr and Mrs Hancock.
-There is real kindness among Angelica’s new neighbours, particularly the grand matron who stoutly refuses to condemn Angelica’s previous wicked life since to do so would not be Christian.
+There is true kindness among Angelica’s new neighbours, particularly the grand matron who stoutly refuses to condemn Angelica’s previous wicked life since to do so would not be Christian.
 While other reviews complained about the loose threads, I often appreciate an author who has the courage to leave spaces for the reader to fill in.
-The courage it took for the black servant Simeon reach out to Polly.
+The strength it took for the black servant Simeon reach out to Polly.
 The hope that she did manage to make a good escape to fairer horizons.

 The fact that it has taken me two years to truly sum up my thoughts about this book is a pretty firm sign that it inspired some pretty strong feelings.
 Another sure sign is that I have bought my own copy despite being supplied with a galley, and the fact that I have passed on copies as presents to several friends and family members.
 Mermaid makes some incredibly thought-provoking links between commodity and desire and the level of period detail was mesmerising.
 Gowar also has a truly Austen-esque gift for Regency prose, with corkers such as this line to describe Mr Hancock; ‘A man without the immediate demands of wife and children finds himself called upon for a multitude of little wants elsewhere‘.
 Another favourite was the description of his sister Mrs Lippard, ‘straight and cool as a steel pin, with ten fine children to exert her will upon the world‘.
 One short line and the character immediately springs to life on the page.